-The entrance hall is grand and impressive with a large double bedroom, an original stone window with east-facing views of the side garden patio area and a handy en-suite bathroom.
-Also on the ground floor is a useful utility room and a separate storage room to store bikes..
+The entrance hall is grand and welcoming, leading to a generous double bedroom with an original stone window enjoying east-facing views over the side patio garden together with a smart en-suite bathroom.
+Also on the ground floor are a useful utility room and a separate storage room ideal for bicycles and outdoor equipment.

-Stairs lead to the upper landing with original wood beams, stone wall, and west-facing skylight onto the Hills.
+Further stairs lead to an upper landing showcasing original timber beams, exposed stonework and a west-facing skylight framing views towards the Hills.

 OUTSIDE

-There are two useful parking spaces dedicated to Porch House and a beautiful, original Yew tree surrounded by a box hedge.
-There are hyacinths, daffodils and bluebells in the Spring months and foxgloves in the summer.
-A second Yew tree sits at the far end of the front outdoor area beside which there are some steps and space for some grow boxes beside parking for the second vehicle.
+To the front of the property are two allocated parking spaces and a magnificent original yew tree enclosed by box hedging, complemented by seasonal planting including hyacinths, daffodils and bluebells in spring, and foxgloves during the summer months.
+A second yew tree sits at the far end of the frontage, with steps leading up and space for planting boxes adjacent to the second parking space.

-BROADBAND - Full fibre with ultra fast speeds up to 1,000 Mbps
+BROADBAND - Full fibre with ultrafast speeds to 1,600 Mbps

 EPC RATING - 73 | C

-All mains services including gas, electricity, water and drainage are connected to the property.
-The Worcester boiler is well-maintained and regularly serviced.
+Mains services including gas, electricity, water and drainage are connected.

 LOCATION